-Here are 11 of the easiest, tried-and-true, plants to grow in your garden that will provide all-year-long interest – and a few to stay away from.
+Here are 11 of the best, tried-and-true easy care plants to grow in your yard and garden that will provide all-year-around interest - and a few you might want to stay away from.

 Do you need plant recommendations for your garden that are really real?
 Not just some list that's been reworked from a magazine or garden website - a tried-and-true list of plants to grow in your garden that you can trust are the lowest maintenance, longest living, and provide a long bloom or garden backbone.
 That kind of list?